Project-Herophilus/Project-Herophilus-Assets/CloningBuildingRunningSolution.md

 - Depending upon if you have every run this code before and what libraries you have already in your local Maven instance it could take a few minutes.
 From a code editor you also can right click on the Application.java in the /src/<application namespace> and select Run

-### Running the Java JAR
+### Locally Running the Java JAR
-If you don't run the code from an editor or from the maven commands above.
 You can compile the code through the maven commands above to build a jar file.
 Then, go to the /target directory and run the following command: <br/>

-- You will need to build a jar file.
+- If you want the local management UI you will need to uncomment the hawtio and jokolia dependencies from both the mater POM.xml file and the specific modules POM.xml file as well.
 - Run the jar file with the standard command:
 ```
 java -jar <jarfile>.jar